jasonbrodeur/dsi-text-prep/preparation.md

 # Preparation

+For this workshop, you will need [OpenRefine](https://openrefine.org/) and a web browser.
+Follow the [instructions](https://datacarpentry.org/openrefine-socialsci/setup.html) provided by the Data Carpentries to install OpenRefine on your system (whether it is Window, Mac, or Linux).

+When you have OpenRefine installed and working, proceed to the [introductory presentation](introduction page) to explore the key concepts.

 <!-- Edit the content below for the workshop in question.
 Once you're ready to publish, remove the comment characters e.g. "<!--" at the start and end -->